 Ed Orcutt was appointed to the Washington House of Representatives in 2002.
-Originally representing the 18th District from 2002 to 2013, due to redistricting Ed now represents the 20th District, and is currently serving his seventh full term.
+From 2002-2013 he represented the 18th District.
+Due to redistricting Ed now represents the 20th District, and is currently serving his seventh full term.

 Ed received an associate degree in science from the University of Maine in 1984, then went on to earn his Bachelor of Science in Forest Management from the University of Idaho in 1987.
-He has earned a living as a forestry consultant since 1990, and is the owner of his own consulting company since 2009.
-An advocate for protecting our natural resource industries and quality of life, Ed’s experience as a business owner in the private sector - paying taxes and dealing with government red tape – prepared him well to help reform the public sector.
+He has made a living as a forestry consultant since 1990.
+In 2009 he became the owner of his own consulting company.
+An advocate for protecting our natural resource industries and quality of life, his experience as a business owner in the private sector - paying taxes and dealing with government red tape – prepared him well to help reform the public sector.

 Ed is an active community volunteer, and past president and member of his local area Lions club.
 He served as chairman of the Highlander Festival, as a member of the Columbia Theatre Board, and as a youth bowling coach.